intel/llvm/clang/docs/DPCPPToolsRFC.md

 ### Wrapping of device images

-Once the device binary is pulled out of the fat binary, the binary must be wrapped and provided the needed entry points to be used during execution.
+Once the device binary is pulled out of the multi-targeted binary, the binary must be wrapped and provided the needed entry points to be used during execution.
 This is performed during the link phase and controlled by the `clang-linker-wrapper`.